acmailer/acmailer/docs/attachments.md

 ];
 ```

-> The `attachment_parsers` configuration entry has a service manager-like structure, where you can define factories, aliases and such.
+> The `attachment_parsers` configuration entry has a dependencies-like structure, where you can define factories, aliases, etc.

 Finally, you just need to remember to attach files using the `AcMailer\Model\Attachment` wrapper, which allows you to define not only the attachment value but the parser which has to process it.

 ```php
 <?php

 declare(strict_types=1);

 use AcMailer\Model;